NovaSquirrel/ft2pently/README.md

 * An instrument's envelope will only last as long as the volume envelope.
 If your instrument's arpeggio or duty envelopes are longer than the volume envelope and you want the whole arpeggio/duty envelope to play, extend the volume envelope to match.
 * Triangle channel volume is still used for determining whether a note should be interrupted by a sound effect or not.
 * Triangle instrument duty must be 50% (or unspecified, which defaults to 50%) or the note will cut prematurely.
+* The volume column is supported, but can only do 25%, 50%, 75% and 100% volume rather than the range Famitracker has.
+0-6 maps to 25%, 6-9 maps to 50%, A-C maps to 75% and D-F maps to 100%.

 Attack channel
 --------------